All Products

 1. Log on to the ECS console.

-2. In the left-side navigation pane, choose Instances & Images > Instances.
+2. In the navigation pane on the left, choose Instances & Images > Instances.

-3. In the top navigation bar, select the region where the ECS instance resides.
+3. In the top navigation bar, select a region.

-6. Run the following command to install EMR-CLI:
+6. Run the following command to install EMR-CLI.

 regionId=`curl http://100.100.100.200/latest/meta-data/region-id`; curl https://ecm-repo-${regionId}.oss-${regionId}-internal.aliyuncs.com/emrcli/emrcli.sh -o /tmp/emrcli.sh; chmod 755 /tmp/emrcli.sh; sh /tmp/emrcli.sh install ${regionId}